-Today we want to help you with shopping for a great swimming watch as it is more popular to add swimming to your sports activities and it only makes sense if you watch your improvement and measure your performance in the pool.
+Today we want to help you with shopping for a great swimming watch as it is more and more popular to add swimming to your sports activities and it only makes sense if you watch your improvement and measure your performance in the pool.

 Swimmo is a newcomer on the swim watches market and it came with a bang getting over 180 000 dollars from Kickstarter backers thanks to media buzz and swimmers anticipation eager to try something new.

 Now it is a mature product with years of experience in building and improving the watch.

 Swimmo is almost inseparable from its mobile application (Android, iOS) and hands over some tasks that are uncomfortable to perform on the watch display to the app where it can be done faster – for example, custom goals creation or even watch settings.

 Swimmo gives you all the typical metrics you want like pace, duration, laps, distance, calories but adds one more – pulse from your wrist so it doesn’t require an uncomfortable chest strap.